pcasaes/hexoids/README.md

 * Add persistence

     Right now nothing gets persisted long term.
-It would be interesting to certain player information like K/D and Hit miss ratio's.
+It would be interesting to persist certain player information like K/D and Hit miss ratio's.
 As well as a permanent leader board.
 For this to work properly though we would need authentication.

 * Look into migrating the Kafka client to reactive streams